Maryland Car Insurance Laws

 Does car insurance follow the car or the driver in Maryland?

 In Maryland, car insurance follows the car rather than the driver.
-This means the insurance on the vehicle is the primary coverage, regardless who the driver was after an accident.
+This means the insurance on the vehicle is the primary coverage, regardless of who the driver was after an accident.
 If your friend doesn’t have auto insurance and wrecks your car while driving it, your policy would still cover the car.
+But the driver’s insurance may come into play as secondary coverage in certain situations.

 Is Maryland a no-fault state?